 Students will not be permitted to wear non-Moama Anglican Grammar School clothing, nor will they be permitted to wear a combination of sports and general uniform.
 Shirts must be neatly tucked in at all times, except when involved in sport or active recreation during recess or lunch times.
 It is the responsibility of the student to wear the uniform neatly without needing to be reminded.

-Dress and skirt length is to be such that the bottom of the hem is in line with the top of the bony part of the knee.
-Kilts must be worn on Mondays for assemblies and at all other formal occasions in Terms 2 and 3.
+Dress and skirt/kilt length is to be such that the bottom of the hem is in line with the top of the bony part of the knee.
+Kilts must be worn for assemblies and at all other formal occasions in Terms 2 and 3.

 In Secondary School, a plain black leather belt is to be worn with the boys’ school trousers in winter.
 No other type of belt is permitted.

-Beards and moustaches are not permitted.
-Tattoos are not permitted.
+Beards and moustaches and tattoos are not permitted.

 Appropriately toned, tinted moisturiser is allowed as a cover up for skin blemishes.
-Lipstick/coloured gloss, blush/cheek stain/bronzer and/or eye make up is not permitted.
+Lipstick/coloured gloss, blush/cheek stain/bronzer and/or eye make-up (shadow, eyeliner or mascara) is not permitted.